vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

 To install the Grafana package, repeat the steps for the package installation.
 An example YAML file for customizing Grafana deployment follows.

-**Note:** By default, Grafana is configured to use Prometheus as its data source.
+> **Note** By default, Grafana is configured to use Prometheus as its data source.
 If you have customized the Prometheus deployment namespace and Prometheus is not deployed in the default namespace, **tanzu-system-monitoring**, you must change the Grafana data source configuration as shown in the YAML code that follows.

 ```yaml
 ingress: